MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Clients MUST consider an RR malformed if
 * the parser reaches the end of the RDATA while parsing a SvcFieldValue.
-* SvcParamKeys are not in increasing numeric order.
+* SvcParamKeys are not in strictly increasing numeric order.
-* a single SvcParamKey appears twice.
 * a SvcParamValue for a known SvcParamKey does not have the expected format.

+Note that the second condition implies that there are no duplicate SvcParamKeys.

 If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.